 About Elizabeth Way & Company Funeral Directors

-Elizabeth Way & Company Funeral Directors have been serving the Mossley, Bardsley and surrounding communities by arranging the funerals of their loved ones since 2007.
+Elizabeth Way & Company Funeral Directors have been serving the Mossley and surrounding communities by arranging the funerals of their loved ones since 2007.
 We are able to provide a sensitive and personal family service.

-The teams at our Mossley and Bardsley funeral homes will provide advice at every stage of the funeral planning process, and will arrange an individual and unique funeral to help you celebrate the life of your loved one.
-Our Bardsley funeral home has its own service venue on-site.
+The teams at our Mossley funeral home will provide advice at every stage of the funeral planning process, and will arrange an individual and unique funeral to help you celebrate the life of your loved one.

 Here at Elizabeth Way & Company Funeral Directors we also offer an affordable prepaid funeral plan, Choice, so that you can arrange and pay for a funeral in advance.
 This will protect your family from rising costs and remove uncertainty about your wishes.